 A restaurant manager’s responsibilities might not seem quite as customer-oriented as a server’s.
 However, the manager actually has a very important role when it comes to keeping customers happy and coming back.
 A good manager thinks of ways to create a more pleasant dining experience.
 When anything goes wrong, customers may want to escalate their complaint and speak to a manager.
 Since managers end up handling irate customers, they need excellent customer service skills.

 Managers need to be able to stay patient and soothe ruffled feathers.
 They’ll need to find solutions to problems.
 Good customer service can ensure that a disgruntled customer doesn’t end up leaving a bad review.
+This is true even if you’re running your restaurant from your own home.

 Ensure the Restaurant Is Properly Staffed